device42/device42-docs/docs/apps/business-applications/building-business-applications-in-device42.md

 ![](/assets/images/Web_732_4.png)

-These services typically arise due to one of following conditions:
+These services typically arise due to one of the following conditions:

-1. Device42 is discovering the services/service connections on the client device, but are not actively discovering services/service connections on the listening device.
+1. Device42 is discovering the services/service connections on the client device but is not actively discovering services/service connections on the listening device.
 2. Device42 is discovering the services on the listener side, but we lack adequate permissions to match the PID to a service name.
-3. It is such a short lived connection that we may see the client connecting to that port, but we cannot match the listening service to a PID/service name on the listener side while the connection is alive (typical of services listening on ephemeral ports).
+3. It is such a short-lived connection that we may see the client connecting to that port, but we cannot match the listening service to a PID/service name on the listener side while the connection is alive (typical of services listening on ephemeral ports).

 For highly active servers and environments, these visuals can be quite noisy making it a challenge to identify the key relationships.
 To solve this, Device42 offers a feature known as Affinity Groups.